PhoenixA380/estonia/README.md

 read me before installing!

 # estonia
-estonia is country located in the easter europe
+estonia is country located in the eastern europe